GMOD/jbrowse-components/website/docs/superquickstart_web.md

 This is a quick overview to get started running JBrowse 2 from scratch using the command line.
-It is helpful if you have some familiarity with the command line, and with some bioinformatics tools like samtools in general to follow these steps.
+It is helpful if you have some familiarity with the command line, and with some bioinformatics tools like samtools in general.
 This guide also assumes you have:

-- a webserver that reads files from /var/www/html/ e.g. Apache or nginx (not strictly necessary for jbrowse to run, see footnote)
+- a web server that reads files from /var/www/html/ e.g. Apache or nginx (not strictly necessary for jbrowse to run, see footnote)
 - node 10+ installed
 - genometools installed e.g. `sudo apt install genometools` or `brew install brewsci/bio/genometools`, used for sorting GFF3 for creating tabix GFF